-Let us consider now the relation between the size of the territory controlled by developed and mature states and their analogues, and the world urban population.
-In Fig. 3 we can see a close correlation between urbanization and political integration.
+Let us consider now the relationship between the size of the territory controlled by developed and mature states and their analogues, and the world urban population.
+In Fig. 3 one can see a close correlation between urbanization and political integration.